Second Home Insurance: Coverage for Your Vacation Home

 What is second home insurance?

 Second home insurance is coverage for properties separate from your primary residence.
 This could take the form of a condo you use as a rental property or a vacation home you escape to during the summer months.
-Because second home insurance covers residencies you don’t live in full time, which can increase threats like burglary, fires and other hazards, insuring a second home is typically deemed “riskier” than insuring your main residence.
+Because second home insurance covers residencies you don’t live in full time, which can increase threats like burglary, fires and other hazards, insurance for a second home is typically deemed “riskier” than insuring your main residence.
 You may also need additional coverage depending on your second home’s location, it’s contents, along with other factors.

 Can you insure two homes under the same insurance policy?